AdedoyinJas/Seaborn-Exercise/README.md

 # Seaborn-Exercise
-A comprehensive exercise on seaborn
+A comprehensive solution for seaborn exercise